Research projects in Research Area E

 Project Description

-The project aims at exploring textual migrations between German and Romance courts.
-It will address this question by examining various forms and genres of medieval poetry.
-While older social historical research focused primarily on the monodirectional influences of Romance on German poetry and attempted to prove connections between individual German and Romance courts, the planned project will focus on the analysis of “intertextual dynamics” and “literary networks” (Bauschke, 2024) rather than solely on unidirectional influences from Romance countries on the German sphere.
+This project aims to explore textual migrations between German and Romance courts by examining various forms and genres of medieval poetry.
+While older social-historical research has largely characterised the influence of Romance on German poetry as unidirectional and has attempted to show the connections between individual German and Romance courts, the planned project will instead focus on the multiple “intertextual dynamics” and “literary networks” (Bauschke, 2024) that connected these languages and centres.

 Responsible PI